Last updated on June 24, 2023

 Also, the artwork on the label was created from a painting by Jacob and is known to the family as legacy art.
 The 2009 Cabernet Sauvignon, Starr Ranch Vineyard, is very bright with hints of cherry and beautifully fragrant and colorful.
 The 2009 Reserva Starr Ranch is a blend of Syrah and Tempranillo that is co-fermented to become a very well-balanced wine with a nose of raspberries.

-Barton Family had a nice 2012 Sauvignon Blanc that displayed a good balance between acidity and minerality.
+Barton Family’s nice 2012 Sauvignon Blanc displayed a good balance between acidity and minerality.
 The wine was spicy yet smooth.
 The 2011 Zinfandel was another winner.
 It, too, was balanced and smooth.

 Other wines worth mentioning at the Opening event

 Frequency Wines 2012 Syrah, Mormann Vineyard